“Our life is an endless journey… The practice of meditation provides a vehicle to travel on that road.”

 Learn to Meditate

-We offer free meditation instruction every Tuesday evening at 7:00 p.m. and on the first and third Sunday of each month at 9:30 a.m.
-If you would like to receive meditation instruction, come to the Center a few minutes before our 7 p.m. on Tuesday evening or 9:30 a.m. on the first or third Sunday and ask to receive meditation instruction.
+We offer free meditation instruction every Tuesday evening at 7:00 p.m. and on the first Sunday of each month at 9:30 a.m.
+If you would like to receive meditation instruction, come to the Center a few minutes before our 7 p.m. on Tuesday evening or 9:30 a.m. on the first Sunday and ask to receive meditation instruction.
+Note that sitting practice on the third Sunday of the month has been discontinued.

 Every other month we offer a Saturday morning Learn to Meditate Workshop: Turning the Mind Into An Ally, from 9:00 a.m. – 1:00 p.m.
 This workshop is ideal for anyone wanting an introduction to meditation, as well as those wanting to refresh their practice.
 Based on the national bestseller, Turning the Mind into an Ally by Sakyong Mipham Rinpoche, this workshop explains how “peaceful abiding” meditation enables us to cultivate our mind’s inherent stability, strength and clarity.
 The workshop includes practical instructions for developing a strong meditation practice: good sitting posture, how to relate with breathing as the object of meditation, what to do when thoughts come up, and starting a regular meditation practice at home.
 Check our introductory programs listing for the next Learn to Meditate workshop.